Winter Solstice Qigong 2011

 Join us this winter solstice for an evening of Qi Gong.
 This is an international event shared with the students of Long Island Tai Chi in New York with instructor Teresa White.
-Teresa has run many winter solstice Qi Gong sessions in the past years and this will be my first winter solstice after moving back in the UK.
-I’ve been inspired by Teresa to join her and share the evening with Qi Gong enthusiasts in Horsham.
+Teresa has run many winter solstice Qi Gong sessions in the past years and this year will be our first joint event.

 To celebrate this time for optimism and looking forward, join us for an evening of Qi Gong combined with Taoist meditation.
 In this one-off workshop you will learn movements from the 8 Pieces Brocade and 5 Animal Frolics Qi Gong sets, along with some quiet time with Taoist Meditation.

 Date: Thursday 22nd December 2011